THERMAL EXPANSION CALCULATOR

 ΔT = Change in temperature

-Linear thermal expansion is the most common calculation used to estimate the expansion caused by a change in temperature.
-The Coefficient of Linear Thermal Expansion is commonly displayed as a product of a length/length temperature unit. as this is the case, the unit of length does not matter provided both units of length are the same.
+This thermal expansion calculator uses the most common formula used to estimate the expansion caused by a change in temperature.
+The linear thermal expansion equation calculates the increase or decrease in a single dimension of a body as a result of a change in temperature, it is calculated by multiplying the dimension of the material by the Coefficient of Linear Thermal Expansion for that material.
+The Coefficient of Linear Thermal Expansion, or CLTE, is commonly displayed as a product of a length/length per temperature unit.
+As this is the case, the unit of length does not matter provided both units of length are the same.
 Once you have your coefficient, you need the length of the expansion to be measured, and the temperature range for the scenario, put it all into the calculator and go!

 Volumetric Thermal Expansion Calculator

 Volumetric Thermal Expansion is calculated using the following formula: